jessicajddayana/jessicajddayana/README.md

 - 👋 Hi, I’m @jessicajddayana or Jéssica Bustamante, I'm Computer Engineer in biomedical area
 - 👀 I’m interested in developing, diving, swimming and dancing.
 - 🌱 I like books, dogs, learning new things.
-- I'm speaking english and russian.
+- I'm speaking spanish, english and russian.
+- Si el sueño es realidad dime, ¿por qué lo dejarías escapar?
+-
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...